 - Induce a curiosity for books in them: You can do this by ending your daily reading session with a new book.
 Yes, discuss the title and the cover pic of the book with your child.
-Ask them what do they think the genre of the story is, from the cover pic what the author is trying to convey all such questions invoke curiosity in them to know the story the next day.
+Ask them what they think the genre of the story is, from the cover pic what the author is trying to convey all such questions invoke curiosity in them to know the story the next day.

 - Make easy access to writing materials: Make sure your child has access to all the writing materials they want.
 Get them sketch pens, crayons, colored paper, boards with dusters, basically anything that lures them into the writing process.

-- Encourage your child to make lists: Let them make lists of their play activities, books to read, things they want to do, or even let them help you with the grocery shopping list.
-Never restrict your child’s writing to school activities alone; let them enjoy writing in their own interesting ways.
+- Encourage your child to make lists: Let them make lists of their play activities, books to read, and things they want to do, or even let them help you with the grocery shopping list.
+Never restrict your child's writing to school activities alone; let them enjoy writing in their interesting ways.

 - Encourage your kid to make use of the Library: It's your responsibility to get your child a library card in a nearby well-maintained library.
 Please encourage them by taking them to the library on holidays or weekends.
 This gives your child access to a wide range of books on different genres appropriate for their age.